Nefelidem/showcase-flask-python/README.md

 Open [https://localhost:5000](https://localhost:5000).

-The application contains three flask routes:
+The application contains:
-* index  (/) - initiates the process,
-* results (/results) which calls the verification process in the home page
+* index  (/) - home page with Button which will initiate the verification process
-* verification details  (/details) - displays the results from the verification process
+* results (/results) displays the results of the verification